mtpott/megan-challenge-1/README.md

 ## Horiseon
 This is a project dedicated to refactoring existing code.
 The website for Horiseon was functioning perfectly well, but the code required semantic HTML and major reformatting to the structure of the CSS style sheet.

+## Technologies
+In this project, I used both HTML and CSS.